Skip to main content

 Buy the Pod Point Solo 3S if:

-• A 5-year warranty matters more to you than advanced features
+• Five-year warranty coverage matters more than absolute price

 Buy the Indra Smart LUX if:

-• You'd rather choose your own installer and potentially save on the total cost
+• You'd rather pick your own electrician and likely save money

 Detailed breakdown